How to clean ropes

 Contact with dirty surfaces

-At home we can be sufficiently certain about the cleanliness of floors and furnitures and it’s difficult to contract a disease from a rope that have touched some kind of surface; instead when we are outside or in places we don’t know it’s a good practice to lie down a towel, a sheet or a mat where you can play.
+At home we can be sufficiently certain about the cleanliness of floors and furniture and it’s difficult to contract a disease from a rope that has touched some kind of surface; instead when we are outside or in places we don’t know it’s a good practice to lie down a towel, a sheet or a mat where you can play.